saastechacademy/foundation/project-ideas/fulfillment-center-mgmt/moveShipmentItem.md

 *   **`quantity` (BigDecimal, optional):** The quantity of the item to move.
 If not provided, the entire quantity of the shipment item is moved.
 *   **`userLogin` (GenericValue):** The userLogin object representing the user performing the action.

-**Use Cases**

-This service is typically used in the following scenarios:

-*   **Consolidating Shipments:** If multiple shipments are going to the same address, it might be more efficient to combine items into a single shipment.
-*   **Correcting Errors:** If an item was accidentally placed in the wrong shipment, this service can be used to move it to the correct one.
-*   **Splitting Shipments:** If a shipment becomes too large or heavy, some items can be moved to a new shipment.

 **Workflow**